LearnersGuild/guide/General/Membership/new-learner-progress-check.md

 The technical evaluation will cover modules you've completed during your first 3 weeks in Phase 1.
 We'll also explore how you're faring in the Guild's culture - are you maintaining Guild community agreements?
 Keeping up with your accountabilities?
 Using the interpersonal tools we've shared to maintain good relationships in the community, etc?

 We base our decision to continue investing in you on the data collected via the week four New Learner Progress Check.
 At this time, Learners Guild may assess that we cannot continue investing in you and your program participation and Guild Membership may be terminated.

 Conversely, you may decide that the Guild isn't the best place for you to pursue your career as a web developer and you can voluntarily terminate your participation in the program and Guild Membership without any finanical obligation to the Guild.
 See [**How to Leave the Program**](/General/Membership/learner-initiated-membership-cancelation-period.md)** **for more information.

 #### Special Cases: Early Phase Interviews

-In the event that you want to interview out of Phase 1 during your first three weeks in the program you will be required to take both the Coding Challenge for the Progress Check \(see below for more details\) and the P2 Phase Interview.
+In the event that you want to interview out of Phase 1 during your first three weeks in the program you will be required to take both the Coding Challenge for the Progress Check \(see below for more details\) and the [P2 Phase Interview](//Phases/Interviews/README.md).
 You must take the New Learner Progress Check coding challenge first.
-You can requetr

 ### Key things to know about the Progress Check

-The Progress Check _must be_ \_completed by end of day \(EOD\) on your 4th Friday. \_Unlike the Phase Interviews you only have one opportunity to take the challenge.
+The Progress Check _must be_ _completed by end of day \(EOD\) on your 4th Friday._ Unlike the Phase Interviews you only have one opportunity to take the challenge.

 The Progress Check consists of a timed challenge with different kinds of questions \(multiple-choice, free answer\) and a coding portion.
 Here are some additional details on how to prepare.